OpenAcousticDevices/AudioMoth-Project/README.md

 ### Usage ###

-When run, this implementation will flash an LED and handle USB interactions to enable communication with the [AudioMoth Timesetter](https://github.com/OpenAcousticDevices/AudioMoth-TimeSetter).
+When run, this implementation will flash an LED and handle USB interactions to enable communication with the [AudioMoth Time App](https://github.com/OpenAcousticDevices/AudioMoth-Time-App).

 ### Documentation ###